andrewgdotcom/ason/ason.md

 The stext of a list [SOH SYN US DLE ACK] = `^A ^V ^_ ^P ^F` contains one or more fields of ASON text, separated by [US].
 A list with a single entry can be used to create a file magic number where no other structure is required (see below).
-If the list has no entries, then its stext SHOULD consist only of [ENQ].

 ### Object